microsoft/PowerPlatformConnectors/README.md

 Privacy information can be found at https://privacy.microsoft.com/en-us/

+Microsoft Power Platform Connectors

+Welcome to the Microsoft Power Platform Connectors open source repository.
+This repository contains custom connectors, certified connectors, and related tools to facilitate connector development for Azure Logic Apps, Microsoft Power Apps, and Microsoft Power Automate.

+## Custom Connectors

+The ```custom-connectors``` folder contains fully functional connector samples which can be deployed to the Power Platform for extension and use.
+If you are looking to publish a connector to the Power Platform, please explore Certified Connectors and Independent Publisher Connectors.

+## Certified Connectors

+The ```certified-connectors``` folder contains certified connectors which are built by partners who own the end service of their connector.
+These connectors are deployed and available out-of-box within the Power Platform for use.
+One requirement of our [connector certification program](https://docs.microsoft.com/connectors/custom-connectors/submit-certification) is that new certified connectors be open sourced for community contributions.
+The ```certified-connectors``` folder is managed by the Microsoft Connector Certification Team to ensure that within the ```master``` branch, the connector version is identical to that deployed in the Power Platform.
+The ```dev``` branch is maintained by the connector owner and the Microsoft Connector Certification Team to allow community development of the connector prior to certification and deployment of a version.

+## Independent Publisher Connectors

+The ```independent-publisher-connectors``` folder contains connectors that are submitted by publishers (MVPs, developers, and companies) that do not own the underlying service behind their connector.
+These connectors are deployed and available out-of-box within the Power Platform as premium connectors.
+Anyone can submit a new connector to this folder, add functionality to connectors in this folder, and resolve issues related to the connectors in this folder.
+The folder is managed by the Independent Publisher Connector Community, which includes Independent Publishers and Project Coordinators.
+The master branch is maintained by the Microsoft Connector Certification Team, who ensures that the connector version is identical to that deployed in the Power Platform.
+The dev branch is maintained by the connector maintainer(s) and the Microsoft Connector Certification Team to allow community development of the connector prior to certification and deployment of a version.
+Click here to view the [Independent Publisher Connector Manifesto](https://github.com/microsoft/PowerPlatformConnectors/wiki/Independent-Publisher-Connector-Group-%22Manifesto%22).

+## Contributing

+This project welcomes contributions and suggestions.
+Most contributions require you to agree to a Contributor License Agreement (CLA), which declares that you have the right to, and actually do, grant us the rights to use your contribution.
+For details, visit https://cla.microsoft.com.

 Microsoft and any contributors reserve all others rights, whether under their respective copyrights, patents, or trademarks, whether by implication, estoppel or otherwise.